Unpacking the PCAOB Deal on U.S.-Listed Chinese Companies

-A1: The Sarbanes-Oxley Act of 2002, passed by Congress in response to the Enron accounting scandal, required all auditors retained by companies with U.S.-listed shares to grant the newly created PCAOB freedom to inspect audit “work papers” created in the process of auditing those U.S.-listed firms’ financial statements.
-This oversight requirement extends to auditors based in foreign jurisdictions—including China and Hong Kong, where most U.S.-listed Chinese firms retain their primary auditors.
+A1: The Sarbanes-Oxley Act of 2002, passed by Congress in response to the Enron accounting scandal, requires all auditors retained by companies with U.S.-listed shares to grant the newly created PCAOB freedom to inspect audit “work papers” created in the process of auditing those U.S.-listed firms’ financial statements.
+This oversight requirement extends to auditors with branches in foreign jurisdictions—including those based in China and Hong Kong, where most U.S.-listed Chinese firms retain their primary auditors.
 In a 2009 letter, the CSRC expressed its opposition to the PCAOB’s attempts at “unilateral” cross-border inspections of Chinese firms.
 This impasse persisted through more than a decade of bilateral talks over expanded U.S. access.
 As of April 2020, the CSRC had shared the audit papers of just 14 Chinese companies with the PCAOB—and only ever on a bespoke basis.
 The PCAOB currently lists China and Hong Kong as the only foreign jurisdictions where it lacks “necessary access to conduct oversight” thanks to Beijing’s longstanding refusal to allow the board to conduct its inspections.

 In May 2020, following reports of widespread fraud at Nasdaq-listed Chinese-domiciled Luckin Coffee, the Senate passed the Holding Foreign Companies Accountable Act (HFCAA).
 The act threatened to expel Chinese firms from U.S. exchanges unless authorities in Beijing granted the PCAOB freedom to inspect those firms’ audit papers.
 President Trump signed the bill into law in December 2020.
-In March 2022, the SEC provisionally identified a tranche of five companies—including tech giant Baidu—as “covered issuers,” meaning they had retained an auditor based in a foreign jurisdiction (i.e. China or Hong Kong) where the PCAOB lacked the ability to fully conduct investigations.
+In March 2022, the SEC provisionally identified a tranche of five companies—including tech giant Baidu—as “covered issuers,” meaning they had retained an auditor with branches in foreign jurisdictions (i.e. China or Hong Kong) where the PCAOB lacked the ability to fully conduct investigations.
 Under the HFCAA, any firm that remains a “Commission-Identified Issuer” for three years in a row will have its securities barred from trading on U.S. exchanges.
 The March 2022 identifications started the clock, in effect signaling that absent a deal, many of China’s most prominent companies could see their U.S. shares removed by 2024.
 The SEC currently classifies more than 160 U.S.-listed Chinese issuers—well over half of the total group—as “Commission-Identified Issuers.”

 Q2: How have Chinese firms tried to shield themselves from regulatory pressure?

-A2: In the months leading up to the September provisional agreement, U.S.-listed Chinese firms took a variety of measures to insulate themselves from the risk that negotiations between the PCAOB and CSRC might collapse.
+A2: In the months leading up to the September provisional agreement, U.S.-listed Chinese firms took a variety of measures to insulate themselves from the risk that negotiations between the SEC and CSRC might collapse.
 In July, Alibaba announced plans to change its primary listing from New York to Hong Kong, although New York continues to account for the bulk of trading volume in its shares.
 Firms that satisfy Hong Kong’s high regulatory standards have flocked to so-called homecoming listings.
-A smattering of firms have issued shares on less prominent foreign exchanges, such as those of Singapore, London, and Zurich.
+A smattering of firms have issued shares on less prominent foreign exchanges, such as Singapore, London, and Zurich.
 Chinese regulators have helped facilitate these moves by building out capital market infrastructures linking China’s domestic exchanges with bourses overseas.
 Meanwhile, some issuers have pinned their hopes on legal workarounds, notably by switching to U.S.-based primary auditors.
 Whether authorities in Beijing and Washington would allow such workarounds in the absence of a broader cooperative framework remains to be seen.